 Transfer Credit Approval

-If a student is considering enrolling in a course at another institution to transfer to Wayne State, approval must be obtained from the Records & Registration Office prior to enrollment in the course.
-The Records & Registration Office will confirm that it is an equivalent course.
+If a student is considering enrolling in a course at another institution to transfer to Wayne State, approval must be obtained from the Records and Registration Office prior to enrollment in the course.
+The Records and Registration Office will confirm that it is an equivalent course.

 Once approved for credit transfer, the student must earn at least a C- in order to be accepted at Wayne State, unless Wayne State requires a higher grade to be earned in the equivalent course.